nsongst/senior-dog-health-care/pages/conditions.md

 ---
-title: Typical Miniature Schnauzer Health Conditions
+title: Health Conditions in Miniature Schnauzers
 layout: about
 permalink: /conditions.html
 ---

 {% include feature/image.html objectid="SDHC066" %}

-<span style="font-family: 'Bradley Hand ITC', sans-serif; font-size: 1.5em; font-weight: bold">Typical Health Conditions in Miniature Schnauzers
+<span style="font-family: 'Bradley Hand ITC', sans-serif; font-size: 1.5em; font-weight: bold">Health Conditions in Miniature Schnauzers

 <span style="font-family: 'Perpetua', sans-serif; font-size: 1.2em;">Miniature Schnauzers are prone to several health conditions that require attentive care.
 [Pancreatitis](https://vcahospitals.com/know-your-pet/pancreatitis-in-dogs), characterized by inflammation of the pancreas, is a concern for this breed.
 The condition can be triggered by [high-fat diets](https://www.petmd.com/dog/nutrition/fats-for-dogs), emphasizing the importance for owners to be cautious about their dog's diet and avoid feeding them foods high in fat.
 Similarly, [hyperlipidemia](https://vcahospitals.com/know-your-pet/hyperlipidemia), an elevated level of fats in the blood, is another health risk for Miniature Schnauzers.
 Effective management involves monitoring their diet and ensuring it is [low in fat](https://www.hillspet.com/dog-food/pd-id-low-fat-canine-dry) to mitigate the risk of hyperlipidemia.